Saturday 15 June 2024

 Inscription(s)/Marks/Lettering:

-Inscribed in graphite, verso, center: "No 17 | Hogarth sitting to Roubiliac for | his Bust"
+Inscribed in graphite, verso, centre: "No 17 | Hogarth sitting to Roubiliac for | his Bust"

-John Thomas Smith, was also known as Antiquity Smith, who we have already met several times in this blog, was an English painter, engraver and antiquarian.
+John Thomas Smith, was also known as Antiquity Smith, who we have already met several times in this blog, he was an English painter, engraver and antiquarian.

-His father Nathaniel Smith (c1741 - 1800?) had been placed as an apprentice in the studio of Roubiliac on 7 August 1755, after the death of Roubiliac in 1762, he became an assistant to Joseph Wilton, by 1779 he was working for the sculptor Joseph Nollekens, but later became a print seller.
+His father Nathaniel Smith (c1741 - 1800?) had been placed as an apprentice in the studio of Roubiliac on 7 August 1755, after the death of Roubiliac in 1762, he became an assistant to Joseph Wilton, by 1779 he was working for the sculptor Joseph Nollekens, but later became a very successful print seller.

 Note Trump at the feet of Hogarth.